 Every successful app has good project management behind it.
 The process of coordination between design, development, QA, and business teams demands active supervision.
 Therefore.

 Agile process, sprint planning, and communication tools (e.g., Jira, Trello, Slack) are frequently involved.
+Whether outsourced or included in agency fees affects the native vs cross-platform cost.

 - Not sure what fits your business—native or cross-platform?